RELATED TOPICS

 What are the hardware requirements?

 Most classes will require a mid to mid-high tier gaming laptop.
-The current requirements are as follows:
+The minimum requirements are as follows:

 - STORAGE: 1TB (SSD boot drive recommended)